 Who has been the biggest influence on you?

 “My father has to be my biggest influence.
 He was a practising artist and head of an art college when I was growing up.
 His paintings, sculptures and prints filled our house.
-His canvases of colorful, abstract compositions adorned our walls.”
+His canvases of colourful, abstract compositions adorned our walls.”

 "Music and musical instruments have always been a huge source of inspiration for me."